 As much as this project will be immensely beneficial to Penderyn commercially, it’s also fantastic to be part of a wider heritage project to help protect local landmarks.
 I believe the people of Swansea deserve to enjoy these historic buildings for decades to come - and we’re proud to be part of that rejuvenation”

-Penderyn’s home distillery is based in Penderyn in the Brecon Beacons, where Stephen Davies and his team continue to run operations as HQ and their distillery in Llandudno Lloyd Street opened in a former boarding school in May 2021.
+Their home distillery is Penderyn Brecon Beacons Distillery, where Stephen Davies and his team continue to run operations as HQ.
+Penderyn Llandudno Lloyd Street Distillery is their second offering, which opened in a former boarding school in May 2021.
 The distilleries offer a visitor centre, shop, behind the scenes tours and masterclasses.

 Penderyn continues to enjoy huge success.
 As well as the company’s expansion, Penderyn and its sister brand, Siddiqui Rums, have continued to gather international spirits awards ensuring that this successful Welsh company is making its marque on the global stage.